equinor/radix-platform/public-site/site/access-control.md

 As far as possible we want to use [Azure built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles).

-The configuration of security group and system user permissions is handled by script when also configuring the shared infrastructure, see [azure resources - initial scaffolding](./azure-resources.md#scaffolding).

 ## Access control for infrastructure <a name="infrastructure"></a>

 ### Security groups